sytespace/Legal/TOS.md

 3.3 To provide continuous service, SyteSpace automatically renews all paid subscriptions upon expiration.
 Such renewals are generally for the same duration as the original subscription term (for example, a 1-month subscription will renew on a monthly basis, a 3-month subscription will renew on a 3-month basis, and so on).
 By using the Site, you acknowledge that your account will be subject to the above-described automatic renewals.

 3.4 Invoices will be issued atleast 3 days prior to payment due.
 Upon date of payment due the payment would be expected however we allow a 2 day grace period.
-After such period we will add a late fee of up to $1 per day up to 7 Days where we will then cancel your server with us.
+After such period we will add a late fee of 10% of the total invoice.

 4. Downtime & DDoS